 - Dip for Fries – Try these Green Bean Fries or these Zucchini Fries.

 - Roasted Broccoli with Garlic & Basil Tahini Sauce

 - Peruvian Grilled Chicken with Creamy Green Sauce

 - Grilled Shrimp Skewers with Green Tahini Sauce

 - Smashed Potatoes with Mojo Sauce

-If you agree that this is the best Green Goddess Dressing recipe I would appreciate it so much if you would give it a star review!
+If you loved this spicy green goddess dressing I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.